₹1 Crore Home Loan EMI Calculator

 Take this ₹1 Crore loan at 9% for 20 years.
 If you make a single part payment of ₹10.0L(10% of the principal) in year 3 — say, from your bonus — you'd save ₹38.9L in interest and become debt-free roughly 5 years sooner.
 RBI rules mean zero prepayment penalty on floating-rate home loans.

-Simulate part payments on this loan →How the EMI is Calculated for a ₹1 Crore Home Loan
+Simulate part payments above ↑How the EMI is Calculated for a ₹1 Crore Home Loan

 Every Indian bank uses the same reducing-balance EMI formula: EMI = [P × R × (1+R)^N] / [(1+R)^N − 1].
 For a ₹1 Crore loan, P = ₹1,00,00,000, R is your monthly rate (annual ÷ 12 ÷ 100), and N is your tenure in months.
 That means an 8.5% rate gives you a monthly R of 0.7083% and a 240-month tenure for a 20-year loan.